jhonnybat/CoreGame/README.md

 What I need:
 ------------
-I need translations.
+* I need translations.
 If you know languages, just download [strings.xml](/o2genum/CoreGame/raw/master/res/values/strings.xml), translate it into your language and [send it to me](http://www.google.com/recaptcha/mailhide/d?k=01YSknRhZKApKBTTbEktzc9w==&c=iSBdraKqz8T1XKSxx8QQ8Q==).

+* Could you suggest some free awesome Unicode TrueType font?
+I think, default Android font is out of place.

+* I still think that quiet and unobtrusive background music would be good.
+If you have any idea, please, inform me.
+Oh... and, of cource, the music must be free!

 And, of cource, feel free to fork this project, report bugs and issues.